Mercedes-Benz Hybrid High Voltage Battery – Resistance Check

-In this short guide, we show how to check the resistance of the high voltage battery.
-This post is for information purposes only, and these steps should only be performed by trained technicians.
+This short guide shows how to check the resistance of the high-voltage battery.
+This post is for information purposes only, and trained technicians should only perform these steps.
 When performing this procedure, make sure to wear appropriate gloves.

-- Disable the high voltage system using a professional bi-directional scanner such as Star Diagsnotic or Autel MaxiCOM.
+- Disable the high voltage system using a professional bi-directional scanner.

 - Disconnect the 12-volt battery in the trunk.